- About us

 Penalties apply if prohibited items are not declared.
-Australian Customs and Border Protection recommend that you seek relevant information in order to ensure that you will comply with Customs legislative requirements.
+ACBPS recommend that you seek relevant information in order to ensure that you will comply with Customs legislative requirements.

 As a general rule to follow if you are unsure about an item, declare it.